Andrew-S-Rosen/cbe504/main.typ

 ==== Rate Law Derivation

 We will consider the reaction of #ce("CO") and #ce("O2") to produce #ce("CO2"), which takes place on a palladium surface via the net reaction $ce("CO + 1/2 O2 -> CO2")$.
+This reaction is one of several that occur inside a catalytic converter.
+#footnote[For an interesting video on catalytic converters, check out the following from Technology Connections: https://youtu.be/Aytf6ARcs8s.]
 Let us consider the following proposed reaction mechanism:
 $
 ce("CO + *") &eqArrow(k_1, opposite:k_(-1)) ce("CO^*"), quad &sigma_1 = 1\